Why Venezuela?

 Are you ready to face one of the world's last wild frontiers?

 This journey is for you if you love raw, untamed nature and aren't afraid of mud, jungle, rain, and heights.
-If there's an explorer within you—someone who wants to stand at the edge of the world, dive into a green infinity, and feel the breath in your lungs.
+If there's an explorer inside you—a person who wants to stand at the world's edge, dive into green infinity, and feel your lungs fill with air.
 If you're ready to sleep under a rock arch, bathe in a river, and descend the planet's tallest waterfall with a rope and a heart full of life—then you're in the right place.

 Venezuela is an adventure you can't simulate.
 You have to live it.